 Develop your mathematical science skills and national networks

 AMSI Winter School is an annual two-week event designed for postgraduate students, early-career researchers and industry professionals in the mathematical sciences and related disciplines.
-Focusing on a specific theme, the School provides a scaffolded introduction to current research by national and international experts, presenting open problems or cutting-edge techniques.

 Lecturers